-The ultimate examples: "Let's go steal the future" and "Let's go steal the Pentagon."
+The ultimate examples: "Let's go steal the future" and "Let's go steal the Department of Defense."
 When it's pointed out that the latter would be treason, Chessmaster Nate shrugs and says they'll give it back.

 An episode of Psych had a thief who managed to do things like steal an object out of a sealed metal box within seconds of the opportunity arising and this without disturbing the casing.
 It turned out he wasn't a thief at all.
 Everything was given to him by the "victims" who then collected insurance.

 He later faked his own death.... with an explosion.

 Bill on The Red Green Show demonstrated being an Impossible thief in episode 108.
 He stole, in order, Red's wallet, house keys, pocket knife, car keys, pocket change, boxer shorts, socks, and then shoes.
 Red noticed none of this and all the viewer sees is Bill give Red a pat on the shoulder.